hlascelles/que-scheduler/README.md

     ```ruby
     gem 'que-scheduler'
     ```
-1. Specify a schedule in a yml file (see below).
+1. Specify a schedule in a yml file or programmatically (see below).
 The default location that que-scheduler will look for it is `config/que_schedule.yml`.
-They are essentially the same as resque-scheduler files, but with additional features.
+The format is essentially the same as resque-scheduler files, but with additional features.

 1. Add a migration to start the job scheduler and prepare the audit table.
 Note that this migration will fail if Que is set to execute jobs synchronously, i.e. `Que::Job.run_synchronously = true`.